AfifaKhaled/Batch-Channel-Normalization/README.md

 ([Link for the paper ](https://arxiv.org/abs/2312.00596))

-This repository contains the pytorch   of the model we proposed in our paper:  BCN: BATCH CHANNEL NORMALIZATION
+This repository contains the pytorch   of the Normalization technique we proposed in our paper:  BCN: BATCH CHANNEL NORMALIZATION

 The code is available in pytorch.
 To run the project kindly refer to the individual readme file.